NatureScot's InformedDECISION™

 The Artificial Intelligence element of the platform is used by our case officers to present them with a range of similar cases.
 This shortens the time we spend searching manually and increases the consistency of our response.
 It is a large language model, not generative AI: there is a human making the decision.
 Here is a statement on how the AI is used.

 The platform is light on broadband usage, so those in areas of poor connectivity shouldn’t experience any difficulties.
 However, we have a paper process for those without access to a computer or smartphone (and for business continuity).
+Please contact the InformedDECISION helpdesk (green button within the platform) or your local NatureScot office if you wish to use this application route.

 The platform has been piloted from June 2023-January 2025.
 NatureScot’s South Operations region piloted, along with five local authorities, Scottish Forestry’s South Conservancy, two private consultancies, and all SSSI owner/occupiers in the area.